kosireddyakash6/smartlastmile/README.md

 Delay Count =
 CALCULATE(COUNT(delivery[id]), delivery[status] = "Late")
-**Project Conclusion**
+**Optimization Transformations**
+The project initially used a MySQL database connected in DirectQuery mode to test real-time query execution directly from the SQL source.

+For the final model build and performance improvement:
+- I converted the connection from DirectQuery to Import mode.
+- This reduced refresh dependency on the SQL server.
+- Improved Power BI responsiveness during visuals and DAX calculation.
+- Allowed for complex transformations using Power Query and DAX.

+This hybrid workflow follows best BI practices for analytics dashboards **Project Conclusion**

 This end-to-end Last-Mile Delivery Optimization project showcases how real-time delivery data can be transformed into actionable business insights using SQL, Power BI, and DAX.
 Through detailed KPI tracking, operational analysis, and performance measurement, the solution provides a complete analytical framework used by companies like Zepto, Swiggy Instamart, Blinkit, Dunzo, and other hyperlocal delivery platforms.